 - Curriculum focus

-You may also inquire about adding a hands-on art activity with your tour, having lunch at the museum, and booking a space where you can meet with your students before or after your docent-led tour.
+You may also inquire about adding a hands-on art activity with your tour.

 Below are samples of tours that we offer for school groups:

 Charles E. Burchfield

 The Burchfield Penney Art Center has three galleries permanently dedicated to the art of Charles E. Burchfield in addition to a reproduction of his studio.
 This is an in-depth tour for your students to study our namesake.

 Architectural and Green Building Tour

 The Burchfield Penney Art Center was the first “green” museum in New York State.
 It was also the last building designed by noted architect Charles Gwathmey.
 This tour will focus on the architectural and environmental features of our LEED Silver building.